 1) Patrick Loch Lumumba (PLO Lumumba)

-Fondly called PLO Lumumba, the Pan Africanist orator is probably the most inspiring voice in the continent of Africa.
+Fondly called PLO Lumumba, the Pan Africanist orator is probably the most inspiring voice on the continent of Africa.
 The persuasive Kenyan Lawyer, author and professor is widely known for his love and advocacy for the continent of Africa.
-A great enthusiast of his namesake, Patrice Lumumba and Thomas Sankara, PLO constantly travels around the continent to deliver lectures, especially on corruption.
-One of his greatest speeches “The Tragedy of Africa” depicts in the catchiest style, the contemporary tribulation of the continent and the un-insightful nature of the leaders of the continent whom he mostly brand as “misleaders”.
+A great enthusiast of his namesake, Patrice Lumumba and Thomas Sankara, Lumumba constantly travels around the continent to deliver lectures, especially on corruption.
+One of his greatest speeches “The Tragedy of Africa” depicts in the catchiest style, the contemporary tribulation of the continent and the un-insightful nature of the leaders of the continent whom he mostly brands as ‘misleaders’.
 His fight against corruption saw him led the Kenyan Anti-Corruption Commission 2010 until it was dissolved.
 In September 2018, the Zambian government denied him entry into the country to give lectures citing security concerns.